Skip to content

 About antifungal medications

 Antifungal medications are medications designed to treat fungal infections.
 They’re often prescribed to help treat yeast infections, ringworm, and skin and nail infections, they're used for other fungal infections as well.
-There are three types of prescription antifungal medications.
+There are many types of prescription antifungal medications.

 What antifungal medications treat